maorbarel/v-img-error/README.md

 # v-img-error
- A simple Vue directive to catch img errors and broken links and replace them with default or custom fallback
+ A simple Vue directive to catch img errors & broken links and replace them with default or custom fallback

 <h1 align="center">